aDurk47/JJAK/README.md

 1. Files with the extension “.drawio” use the web based diagram creation platform https://www.draw.io/.
 2. Our GUI prototype is also our storyboard, and was created using Adobe XD.
+3. Deliverable 1 was uploaded without the correct folder.
+This has been rectified, but the orginal files will be left up until Deliverable 2 is uploaded to ensure dating is correct.